bitovi/canjs.com/2.1/can/view/ejs/doc/ejs.md

-@constructor can.EJS
+@function can.ejs
 @parent canjs
-@group can.EJS.prototype 0 Prototype
-@group can.EJS.tags 1 Tags
+@group can.ejs.tags 1 Tags
 @link ../docco/ejs.html docco

 @deprecated {2.1} EJS is incompatable with [can.Component] and should